reactioncommerce/catalyst/README.md

 We use the [React Styleguidist](https://react-styleguidist.js.org/) package to run and build the Catalyst website, and running the style guide locally doubles as an interactive playground for developing and testing the components.

-## Use the React components in your project
+## Use the React components in your Reaction Admin plugin

 Refer to the [Reaction Catalyst Components doc](https://catalyst.reactioncommerce.com/#/Introduction/Using%20Components)